MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/spx-basics.md

 # Learn the basics of SPX

-In this article, you learn the basic usage patterns of SPX.
-SPX is a command-line interface leveraging the back-end of the Speech service.
+In this article, you learn the basic usage patterns of SPX, a command line tool to use the Speech service without writing code.
 You can quickly test out the main features of the Speech service, without creating development environments or writing any code, to see if your use-cases can be adequately met.
-Additionally, SPX is production ready and can be used to automate simple workflows in the Speech service.
+Additionally, SPX is production ready and can be used to automate simple workflows in the Speech service, using `.bat` or shell scripts.

 ## Prerequisites